ismaeljouhariperez/ismaeljouhariperez/README.md

 ## 👋 HI THERE!

 I'm **Ismaël Perez**, a **full-stack developer** passionate about building **engaging and performant web experiences**.
-I transitioned into development over **three years ago**, focusing on modern web technologies such as **React, Next.js, TypeScript, and Node.js**.
+I transitioned into development over **four years ago**, focusing on modern web technologies such as **React, Next.js, TypeScript, and Node.js**.
 With **dual French and Spanish citizenship**, I bring a unique cultural perspective to my work, along with a strong **creative and technical mindset**.
 I'm always eager to explore **new challenges**, particularly in **tech innovation, photography, and digital culture**.